Dwayne232001/Transcript_Reader_2_Methods/README.md

 # Transcript_Reader_2_Methods
 A School Transcript Reader which gives data in a .csv file.<br><br>
-Note:This repo already contains test files<br>
+Note:This repo already contains test files (You can change "Sample_Transcript_1.pdf" to "Sample_Transcript_2.pdf" in the python files for different cases)<br>
 <h2>Method 1:</h2>
 So basically lets go for Method 1 which is using Google's Tesseract technology to convert image to text:<br>
 In order to make this work you will firstly need to convert the pdf to an image either in python or through the internet(I did that through the internet)<br>